bcasey266/tf-docs-status-checks-example/README.md

 - Under "Homepage URL", type the URL of the organization or user that owns the app.
 - Under the "Webhook" section, uncheck "Active"
 - Under Permissions, Provide "Read & Write" to `Contents` under `Repository Permissions`
+- For "Where can this GitHub App be installed?", select the preferred option based on information in the previous section _GitHub App Visibility_
+  - This option can be adjusted later
 - Click `Create GitHub App`
 - Note the `App ID`
 - Scroll down and select the button `Generate a private key`